IBM System 360/370 Compiler and Historical Documentation

 to blank out the entry point in the generated object deck.

 The runtime system also has a small year 2000 problem which doesn't prohibit execution.
 Look at when the sample program starts its execution, so one may assume that there were at least two programmers at work.
+Jürgen Winkelmann fixed this issue until 2100.
+Karel Babcicky confirmed the correction by providing a copy of the source.
+Note here, that [ comes instead of #, \ instead of @, left arrow instead of _.

 There are several version of the Simula language.